 (ii) give the person a copy of any information about the person in the register.

-[Regulation 10 inserted in Gazette 15 Nov 2016 p.
-5059; amended in Gazette 10 Jan 2017 p.
+[Regulation 10 inserted: Gazette 15 Nov 2016 p.
+5059; amended: Gazette 10 Jan 2017 p.
 269.]

 11. Request to delete identifying information

 (1) A person may request the Chief Health Officer in writing to cause any identifying information about the person to be deleted from the register.